-- (1) Store all urinalysis supplies in a secure area with access limited only to authorized vendor employees involved in the collection process. - (2) Prevent defendant/person under supervision access to the secure storage areas.
+(1) Store all urinalysis supplies in a secure area with access limited only to authorized vendor employees involved in the collection process.

 b.
 Secure Collection Area

 - (1) To the extent possible, provide a lavatory only for collecting urine specimens that is not used by staff or others not providing urine specimens. - (2) If the lavatory is used by others not providing a urine specimen, the vendor shall: - (a) Limit the possibility of any interference with the collection process or adulteration of the specimen; and - (b) Limit access during the collection process to only those involved in the collection of urine specimens.